 Etiquette wise, it’s important to know how a pub operates so you understand pub etiquette in the UK.

 You seat yourself in a pub, so when you go in, just find a clear table or space and sit your party down.

 Menus may already be on the table, or you can get one from the bar.

 When you’re ready to order, take note of your table number if there is one and go up to the bar and place your food and drinks order.

-No one will come around to get your order.
+No one will come around to get your order like in a restaurant.

 Once you’ve ordered and the food is out, someone will come bring you your food and any utensils, as well as probably asking once if there is anything you need.